thutahw/tp/docs/UserGuide.md

 **Command**             | **Example**
 ------------------------|--------------------
-Add an Appointment: `addappt id/ID dt/DATETIME desc/DESCRIPTION [t/TAG]` | `addappt id/1 dt/11-10-2020 12:30 desc/Removal of braces. t/DrGoh t/1HR`
+Add an Appointment: `addappt id/ID on/DATETIME desc/DESCRIPTION [t/TAG]` | `addappt id/1 on/11-10-2020 12:30 desc/Removal of braces. t/DrGoh t/1HR`
 List Appointments of a Patient: `listapptof PATIENT_ID` | `listapptof 1` List All Appointments: `listappt` | `listappt`
-Edit an Appointment: `editappt INDEX <at least 1 appointment information parameter>` | `editappt 1 dt/12-10-2020 12:00`
+Edit an Appointment: `editappt INDEX <at least 1 appointment information parameter>` | `editappt 1 on/12-10-2020 12:00`
-Cancel an Appointment: `cancel INDEX OR cancel dt/DATETIME name/NAME` | `cancel dt/20-01-2020 15:00 name/Alex `
+Cancel an Appointment: `cancel INDEX OR cancel on/DATETIME name/NAME` | `cancel on/20-01-2020 15:00 name/Alex `
+Mark an Appointment as done: `done INDEX OR on/DATETIME name/NAME` | `done on/20-01-2020 15:00 name/Charlotte`
+Mark an Appointment as missed: `missed INDEX OR on/DATETIME name/NAME` | `missed 1`

 ### 6.3 Calendar Commands